uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 ReactDOM.createRoot(document.getElementById('root')!).render(<App />);
 ```

-Save the file and again navigate to `http://localhost:5173`.
+Save the file and navigate to `http://localhost:5173` once more.
-You will now see our component rendered.
+You will now see our component.

-This is actually one of the main features of the development server - it will automatically recreate the page when you edit your code.
+> This is one of the greatest features of the development server—it will automatically recreate the page when you edit your code.

-If you've paid attention so far, there should a big question mark in your head now: Why are we allowed to write HTML in our JavaScript?
+If you've paid attention so far, there should be a giant question mark in your head now: Why are we allowed to write HTML in our JavaScript?

-The answer is simple: The syntax is not actually HTML (queue ominous music here).
+The answer is simple: The syntax is not actually HTML (cue ominous music here).

 ### Introducing JSX